-APIs, or Application Programming Interfaces, are the backbone of modern applications.
-With the increasing use of apps, API-related security attacks have also skyrocketed.
-The nature and complexity of such attacks have grown more sophisticated, and addressing them demands specialized API security testing expertise.
-But selecting the right API security vendor is not easy in a market where every provider appears the same.
+With the increasing reliance on apps, API-related security attacks have also increased.
+The nature and complexity of such attacks have grown more sophisticated, and addressing them demands specialized expertise aligned with industry standards like the OWASP API Security Top 10 (2023 update).

 For example, an API security testing vendor with limited discovery capability is more likely to miss critical API endpoint security gaps.
 Or, they may lack specialized tools to test critical vulnerabilities, such as broken function-level authorization, business logic abuse, or creating test cases.